A North Captiva Island Mystery

 But "Killer Island" has something else going for it beyond the appeal of the cast and the location, which is beautiful.
 This is one of those movies which seem to be making things obvious as we learn that Johnny is a troubled, tense, emotional young man and as such immediately wonder whether he is a killer, especially when we get to see the dark visions which he has.
 But then we have a handful of characters who all behave in such a way that they also make you suspicious.
-As such before you are half way through you begin to wonder whether your first suspicions were right.
+As such before you are half way through "Killer Island" you begin to wonder whether your first suspicions were right.
 Plus director Alyn Darnay keeps the whole thing ticking over at a nice speed so whilst there are familiar elements it never drags its feet.

 What this all boils down to is that "Killer Island" is a solid thriller, classic in style with a murder, an initial suspect and then multiple characters all seem to be secretive along with a woman who ends up in danger having started to snoop in to things herself.